Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/overview/unified-liquidity/01-ulysses-unified-pools.md

 To ease integrations, every Ulysses LP total supply is exactly equal to the total withdrawable assets when the pool is balanced (without rebalancing fees).

-# How does an Ulysses Pool work?
+# How does a Ulysses Pool work?

 To fully understand an Ulysses Pool it is necessary to know the three actions possible that users can make to alter the pool's state: depositing, withdrawing and swapping assets.